What is contract intelligence?

 Benefits of a contract intelligence platform

 One benefit of implementing contract intelligence software is that it speeds up contract review and analysis.
-It does this by automating admin tasks, rather than leaving them to already busy in-house legal teams.
+It does this by automating admin tasks usually completed by busy in-house lawyers.

-This is significant as KPMG estimates that an inefficient contracting process can result in value leakage of up to 40% of a contract’s value.
-It’s suggested that contract intelligence software can reduce this leakage and minimize revenue loss in turn.
+KPMG estimates that an inefficient contracting process can result in value leakage of up to 40% of a contract’s value.
+Contract intelligence software can reduce this leakage and minimize revenue loss in turn.

-Contract intelligence platforms are designed to make data extraction simple.
-This subsequently improves the visibility legal and business teams have into their contracts.
-Advanced contract intelligence solutions will help businesses to extract a wealth of valuable data and make reporting against key contract metrics quicker and easier.
+Contract intelligence platforms are designed to make contract data extraction and analysis simple, improving the visibility that legal and business teams have into their contracts.

 Limitations of a contract intelligence platform